africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Do the things that interest you and do them with all your heart. Dont be concerned about whether people are watching you - Eleanor Roosevelt.md

 ---
 {"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Do the things that interest you and do them with all your heart.
-Dont be concerned about whether people are watching you - Eleanor Roosevelt/","title":"Do the things that interest you and do them with all your heart","noteIcon":""}
+Dont be concerned about whether people are watching you - Eleanor Roosevelt/","title":"Do the things that interest you and do them with all your heart.
+Dont be concerned about whether people are watching you - Eleanor Roosevelt","noteIcon":""}
 ---